The Adjacent Possible: Steam Engines to Neural Nets

 If we’d had sufficient entrepreneurial social capitalism, scientific investigation, and technological innovation ideals emerge and persist in any culture, at any time in the nineteen centuries between the Aeolipile in 200 BCE, and Newcomen’s steam engine in 1712, we could have discovered practical steam engines, and jump-started the first industrial revolution far sooner.
 I would claim we would inevitably be living in a far more developed and socially mature world today.
 We would have had the growing pains of oligarchic and plutocratic industrial capitalism far earlier, and would be much further along in implementing their solutions.

 Just like our Printing Press in Ancient Greece counterfactual in Chapter 1, this Steam Engine in the Roman Empire counterfactual argues that there are objectively better futures waiting for us all the time.
 We just need to get better at looking for them, and extrapolating their consequences.
-Would a commercially successful steam engine in 200 BCE have been truly better for civilization, in terms of the Eight Goals?
+Would a commercially successful steam engine in 200 BCE have been truly better for civilization, in terms of the Five Goals and Ten Values?